vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ### Disabling Sidebar

-You can disable the sidebar on a specific page with `YAML front matter`:
+You can disable the sidebar on a specific page via frontmatter:

 ```md
 ---